ltiao/ltiao.github.io.nikola/posts/re-implementing-the-kubernetes-guestbook-example-with-flask-and-nginx.rst

 The Flask/uWSGI Container
 -------------------------

-Now we re-implement server for interacting with redis in Flask.
+Now we re-implement the server that interacts with redis in Flask.
 First, let's create a new directory for the files associated with this container.

 ..  code:: console